The Pioneer Club

 Pioneer shot to fame in the 1960’s when a new purpose built hall was constructed, using funds raised by the charity.
 The new hall provided a platform for young up and coming bands to showcase their talent and play to audiences that might not otherwise have been able to access their music.
 This started the legacy that lives to this day, Pioneer being home to a number of successful bands meaning it has without doubt secured its place in rock history, but more of this on the music page!

 But that is only the start of it!
-Enter Shikari are another hugely successful St Albans band who owe their success in no small way to Pioneer which provided the platform for the band to hone its skills in a live environment before moving on to become one of the most successful bands currently on the circuit, playing to packed festival audiences all over the world.
+Enter Shikari are another hugely successful St Albans band, The Pioneer Club provided the platform for the band to hone its skills in a live environment before moving on to become one of the most successful bands currently on the circuit, playing to packed festival audiences all over the world, headlining Download Festival 2021,Two Thousand Trees Festival 2018 and selling out Alexandra Palace three times.
+There is no question that the band is now embedded in UK rock culture.